Would you be driving a Volvo around a Formula One track?

 If your horse misbehaves, find someone who can help you re-train the horse AND the rider.
 There are many good coaches and riders that specialise in schooling, educating and re-training horses.
 Make sure, however, that the re-training includes the rider, as they are the one riding the horse when it comes home.
 You want to know exactly what was done along the way.

-If your child is nervous and has lost confidence, find a coach who specialises in mindset coaching.
+If you are nervous or you have lost some confidence, find a coach who specialises in mindset coaching.
 I have worked with dozens of riders who have rung me as a last resort and regained their confidence after only a few lessons.
 We need to acknowledge the importance of mindset coaching much more and not be afraid of asking for help.
 Mindset coaching applies for all levels of rider, from beginner to advanced and is not only for those who have lost confidence.

-Now, I know all riders love their horses, but there comes a time where you have to ask yourself the question: “Is the horse the best horse for me/my child at this time?”
+Now, I know all riders love their horses, but there comes a time where you have to ask yourself the question: “Is the horse the best horse for me at this time?”

-If your child has continuous issues with their horse you have to ask yourself these questions.
+If you have continuous issues with your horse you have to ask yourself these questions.
 It’s never easy but necessary.

 Remember that there are always options.

-You might consider leasing your child’s horse out for a while—to a more experienced rider, to be educated and taken out and about—while buying or leasing a more suitable horse for your child to get more confidence.
+You might consider leasing your horse out for a while—to a more experienced rider, to be educated and taken out and about—while buying or leasing a more suitable horse for you to get more confidence.

 If you don’t like the idea of leasing your horse out, you could pay someone to school your horse two or three times per week.

 Remember that safety is a main priority.
-The safety for your child, the horse and for yourself.
+The safety for you and the horse.
 Horses are big animals and even though, most are very kind and gentle, however they can also be strong and powerful.

-Having the right horse is important so your child can be safe while they are learning and having fun.
+Having the right horse is important so you can be safe while learning and having fun.